 Market research transcriptions are essential to any qualitative research project.
 You need spotless, or at least workable, audio recordings for whatever general transcription services you’re using for high-quality transcripts.

 While it’s tricky to record multiple respondent discussions, it is absolutely doable.
 Here are some easy tips on how to properly record focus groups for transcriptions.

 Choose a location that’s free from ambient noises like echoes, indoor, and outdoor noises.
 It would also help to see if the participants themselves make the recording difficult to transcribe.
 Sometimes, they form “sub-meetings” or side conversations during the discussion.

 Low-volume voices or whispers seem harmless to the recording, but they actually make the main dialogue tough to understand especially when many people are talking at the same time.

-Allot a break time for your respondents to snack and drink when conducting lengthy discussions.
-Be it just chips, biscuits, or coffee – the sound of wrappers and glasses disrupt the quality of the discussion and audio.
+If you’ll offer snacks and drinks to your respondents, make sure to allot a break time dedicated to letting them eat outside of the actual discussion.
+Be it just chips, biscuits, or coffee – the sound of wrappers and glasses can disrupt the quality of the audio.

 4. Consider recording on video

-Poorly recorded focus groups are less likely to generate quality market research transcripts whether you transcribe them on your own or use any of the most expensive professional transcription services in the market.
-Get the best bang for the buck by properly recording your focus groups for useful, accurate transcripts perfect for analyzing insights and research findings.
+Poorly recorded focus groups are less likely to generate quality market research transcripts. in the market.
+Get the best bang for the buck by having a reliable transcription service to properly record your focus groups for useful, accurate transcripts that are perfect for analyzing insights and research findings.